Table of Contents

 What medicines can I take to prevent malaria?

 If you plan to travel to a country where malaria is common, you’ll probably take a medicine that may keep you from getting the disease.
 This is called “prophylactic” malaria medicine.
 (Prophylactic means it’s used to prevent disease.)
 But remember that no medicine can protect you 100%.
 You should still take other precautions to prevent being bitten by mosquitos.

 Beware of homeopathic medicines advertised to prevent malaria.
-These medicines are not regulated by the government.
+These medicines aren’t regulated by the government.
 So it’s hard to know whether they will be effective.
 The CDC warns against purchasing prophylactic malaria medicines overseas.
 In some countries, medicines sold to help prevent malaria may be fake or less effective than necessary.